 Oregon is the 9th largest of the United States of America.
 It is situated in the country's Pacific Northwest region, bounded partly by the Columbia River to the north, the Snake River to the east, and the Pacific Ocean to the west.
-Across Columbia is Washington state, and Idaho across the Snake.
-Oregon is separated to the south from California and Nevada at the 42º N parallel.
+Across Columbia is Washington state, and Idaho across the Snake River.
+Oregon borders California to the south, Nevada to its south east.
 Its largest city is Portland, and its capital city Salem.
 Although one of the largest states in the USA, Oregon's population is only the Union's 27th biggest.
 Most of its population live in the greater Portland area, which is noted for its unique way of life, embracing new technology with a very light-hearted attitude.
 In much of the west of the state, the logging industry dominates the economy.

 The state of Oregon began as an autonomous region called Oregon Country in 1843.
 As the USA consolidated, it created Oregon Territory in 1848, and Oregon gained statehood 11 years later.
 Oregon has huge natural resources, the most important of which is its forests.
 The logging industry is central to Oregon's economy, as it has been since the state's foundation.
 These immense forests are only a part of Oregon's attractions for visitors.
-It has a wide range of climates, including volcanoes, enormous lakes, as well as high level deserts and shrublands.
+Oregon is home to a wide range of natural features including volcanoes, lakes, deserts and shrublands.